Slipknot (album)

-Slipknot is the eponymous debut studio album by American heavy metal band Slipknot.
+Slipknot is the debut studio album by the American heavy metal band Slipknot.
 It was released on June 29, 1999, by Roadrunner Records, following a demo containing a few of the songs which had previously been released in 1998.
 Later, it was reissued in December 1999 with a slightly-altered track listing and mastering as the result of a lawsuit.
 It was the first release by the band to be produced by Ross Robinson, who sought to refine Slipknot's sound rather than alter the group's musical direction.
 This is the only album to feature original guitarist Josh Brainard who left at the end of recording in late 1998 while the band was taking a brief break.
 Jim Root, who recorded one track at this point, would appear full time on subsequent albums starting with their next album Iowa.

 The album spans several genres, but is generally noted for its extensive percussion and overall heavy sound.
 It was well received by fans and critics alike and was responsible for bringing Slipknot a large increase in popularity.
 The album peaked at number 51 on the Billboard 200, and has gone on to become certified triple platinum in the United States by the RIAA, making it the band's best-selling album.

 In 2011, it was voted the best debut album of the last 25 years by readers of Metal Hammer magazine.
+In 2018, readers of Revolver voted it as the second-greatest nu metal album of all time.
+In 2021, Eli Enis of Revolver included the song "(sic)" in his list of the "15 Greatest Album-Opening Songs in Metal".
+That same year, the staff of Revolver included the album in their list of the "20 Essential Nu-Metal Albums".
+In 2025, Rae Lemeshow-Barooshian of Loudwire included the album in her list of "the top 50 nu-metal albums of all time", ranking it seventh.